vivianakgp/Shop-ecommerce/README.md

 ## Description

-Filtering of 4 categories and by product name
+Filtering of 4 categories and by product name.

 ![filter by category](./src/images/imgReadme/filterByCategory.jpeg)
 ![filter by name](./src/images/imgReadme/filterByName.jpeg)